Huntly railway station

 Huntly railway station is a railway station serving the town of Huntly in Scotland.
 The station is managed by ScotRail and is on the Aberdeen to Inverness Line, between Insch and Keith, 40 mi 67 chain from Aberdeen.

-A small goods yard is located adjacent to the station and operated by DB Schenker, although it looks to have been out of use for a considerable number of years.
+A small goods yard is located adjacent to the station and operated by DB Schenker.
 A goods shed remains standing within the yard.

 History

 The station was opened by the Great North of Scotland Railway on 20 September 1854, with the commissioning of the line from the original Waterloo terminus in Aberdeen.
-A goods service had started a week earlier.
-The initial passenger service took 2 hours, with 3 trains a day, calling at all stations.
-Only mail trains ran on Sundays.
 The route onwards to Keith followed on 11 October 1856, with the through link to the new joint station at Aberdeen completed in November 1867 to connect the GNSR to the Aberdeen Railway.
 The track was doubled in 1896, when a non-stop train from Aberdeen was speeded up to a 45-minute schedule for the 40+3/4 mi, though it ceased when the overnight London express was slowed later that year.

-The station passed into the hands of the LNER at the 1923 Grouping and the Scottish Region of British Railways in January 1948.
-It has retained its signal box, which has been refurbished and controls the passing loop and level crossing here.

-The original station building, which had an overall roof and was described in 1898 as, "a decent structure of the old fashioned 'roofed-over' type", was demolished and replaced in 1999 with a smaller ticket office (staffed part-time) and waiting room.
+The original station building, which had an overall roof and was described in 1898 as, "a decent structure of the old fashioned 'roofed-over' type", was later demolished and replaced.